 Making a significant gift or directing a current gift toward one of the areas listed below will help McGeorge remain a leader among educational institutions locally, nationally and internationally.
 Current priority funding needs are:

 Our Advancement team would be pleased to work with you to direct your gift to an area of your choosing.

 As a donor, you have the ability to designate your gift for a particular purpose, such as those listed below.
 Some donors, however, prefer that their gifts be used to help fund the highest priority needs of the campus at the time.
 Though McGeorge would like to be able to fully fund every program, scholarship, or campus improvement, doing so is simply unrealistic.
 Many important programs are unfunded or underfunded annually, and are able to continue only because of generous gifts to the McGeorge Fund.
 Your annual gift to the McGeorge Fund, no matter the size, can make a significant impact.

 Establish your legacy as a leader in the McGeorge community by supporting current scholarships, or by endowing a scholarship or program.
 Scholarships can be based on a current gift now or a planned gift in the future.
-Endowments begin at $25,000.
-To sponsor a student for a full year through a scholarship requires an endowment of $850,000.
+Endowments begin at $50,000.

 Great students inspire faculty and challenge their fellow students.
 They add to the vibrancy of our classrooms, clinics and campus community.
 An accessible education is important.
 Scholarship support opens the door to deserving students and eases their debt burden following graduation.
 To ensure McGeorge's distinction as a leader in legal education, we seek annual and endowed scholarships to attract the finest students.
 Too often we lose talented students to well-endowed peer institutions able to offer full support.
 We want all of those exceptional students who can benefit from a McGeorge education to have the opportunity to do so.